-The Brazilian game market is the 13th largest in the world and has overtaken more established economies like Australia and Taiwan.
-Brazil accounts for the second largest game revenue share in Latin America with $1.45 billion.
+The Brazilian game market is the 15th largest in the world and has overtaken more established economy like Taiwan.
+Brazil accounts for the largest game revenue share in Latin America with $2.18 billion.
 To penetrate the Brazilian game market and get a piece of the market, game localization is key.

 Because of this, mobile or video game localization into Brazilian Portuguese is a good investment.

 Are you thinking of reusing your European Portuguese translation?
 Don’t.
 You’ll learn why in a minute.

 Brazilians have a long tradition of playing games.
 Before internet gaming, playing cards, board games, and bingo was a neat way of spending some time together.